thoughtbot/dns/book/chapters/record-types/alias-aname.md

 [DNSimple](http://support.dnsimple.com/articles/alias-record/) is using TXT records to point apex domains just like a CNAME does.
 They call this an ALIAS record.
 [DNS Made Easy](http://help.dnsmadeeasy.com/managed-dns/records/aname-records/) has a similar feature called ANAMEs.
 I want to stress again that these are _non-standard_ uses of DNS technology only available through limited DNS providers.
 Each providers' implementation is entirely different.
 They make me nervous.

 Even so, they can be useful.
-For example, I mentioned that [Heroku](https://devcenter.heroku.com/articles/custom-domains#add-a-custom-root-domain) makes use of this feature to let us point our apex domain at our Heroku app.
+For example, I mentioned that [Heroku](https://devcenter.heroku.com/articles/custom-domains#add-a-custom-root-domain) instructs customers to use these records so an apex domain can point toward a Heroku app.

 Since these aren't the same across the board, I can't promise this is how we'll have to set one up.
 But it will likely work something like this: